Skip to content

 Inside each permission check, this is the current ActionContext, and other fields on the database are in the global scope.

-Once you've set up a contract with rules, you can use the app.create, app.update, app.delete methods to access the application, like a regular database:
+Once you've set up a contract with rules, use the app.create, app.update, app.delete methods to write to the contract's models, like a regular database:

 ts